Bthecreator/AIOT-submission/README.txt

 The 'Face-Mask-Detection' folder contains the databse which was used to train the Model.

+The files need to be in the same directory to work.

+You need to follow the circuit diagram attached in the form of a .pdf file to make connections to the arduino.

+If you run it and the led doesn't light-up or there is a error say the port "COM3" does not exist then you need to edit the file with the name of the usb port used by the arduino.

 The model was built with the help of the follwing libraries:

 1. Tensorflow